Fast-Trips/fast-trips/doc/source/howitworks.rst

 Skims are saved to the specified output directory in a sub-directory called skims.
 Currently, each combination of user class, purpose, access_mode, transit_mode, egress_mode, VoT for which skims have been requested will have its own sub-directory, with each component a separate omx file in that directory.
 Each omx file contains the data and several
-attributes: All attributes listed in :ref:`Skimming parameters`, the name of the skim (name), the number of zones (num_zones), and lastly an attribute called 'index_to_zone_ids'.
+attributes: All attributes listed in :ref:`skim_class_file`, the name of the skim (name), the number of zones (num_zones), and lastly an attribute called 'index_to_zone_ids'.
 This array encodes the mapping from skim index (0-based numpy indexing) to the zone identifier used in the input data.
 The position in the array corresponds to the index of the zone identifier in the skim matrix.